jurisv/ext-locale/Readme.md

                 lang = lang === 'en' ? 'en-US' : lang + '-' + lang.toUpperCase();
             }

+            // This function is called once the manifest is available but before
+            // any data is pulled from it.
+            //
             return function (manifest) {
                 manifest.content.localize = {
                     //detected or overridden language